megan0422/megan0422/README.md

 My name is Megan and I hold a master's degree from Carnegie Mellon University in public policy and data analytics.
 I'm pursuing opportunities where I can use my research and data skills for social good and dive into the world of civic technology.
 I have experience utilizing research and data science tools to inform and shape impactful public policy decisions.
 I most recently worked as a data science consultant building a computer vision model to help aid law enforcement agencies in the U.K locate victims of human trafficking.

-Below are some highlights of research and data science projects I have worked:
+Below are some highlights of research and data projects I have worked:
 - Helping design original [social psychology research](https://wp.stolaf.edu/news/researchers-examine-the-benefits-of-discussing-discrimination) in undergrad that explored the underlying effects of emotional disclosure on meaning-making and coping following an experience of discrimination.
 - Increasing digital equity in Detroit, Michigan with Connect313.
 Connect313 is a citywide, mulitstakeholder initiative to help bridge the digital divide in Detroit and have all residents have access to a device, IT support, and broadband by 2024.
 - Investigating the correlation between [urban heat and impoverished neighborhoods](https://arcg.is/1fCW1K0) in Allegheny County utilzing ArcGIS network analyses.